nekernel-org/nekernel/ReadMe.md

 # ZKA (ZKA Kernel Architecture)

-ZKA is an operating system kernel, also codenamed 'NewOS'.
+ZKA is an operating system kernel of New OS.

 ## Installation: